T0pN0xch/NextGuardID/DEMONSTRATION_SCRIPT.md

 [Enter OTP Code]

 He clicks Verify.
 Once verified, Ahmed is authenticated through both government-verified identity and the OTP.
 He's now logged in and taken to the home page.

+Important: In about 5 minutes, Ahmad will receive a real-time approval request from a healthcare institution.
+This will pop up while he's browsing the app - demonstrating how NextGuard ID alerts users instantly when their MyKad is being requested.
+This is exactly what makes the system powerful: Ahmad doesn't have to wait to check his account - the system notifies him immediately when action is needed.

 This two-factor authentication - MyDigital ID biometrics plus OTP - ensures secure access."